-&lt;sup>1 The default format lists each preferred term within a system organ class.
+i The default format lists each preferred term within a system organ class.
 The system organ classes are grouped alphabetically but the preferred terms are grouped according to the MedDRA hierarchy.
 MedDRA has 5 hierarchical levels - lowest level term, preferred term, high level term, high level group term and system organ class.
 The lowest level term is used for data entry and the other 4 levels are used for reporting.
 The most commonly used level for reporting is the preferred term which represents a single medical concept.
-In addition to the default format, any other format using either one or two MedDRA levels is available.
-For example, a simple listing of preferred terms either alphabetically or in order of number of times reported.